 * Blasts from a loud whistle or PEPPER SPRAY canister should run a Bear off, under most circumstances.

 * Force protection, such as dual-purpose hiking stick with a sharpened spearpoint, could save your life!

 * Move slowly towards an obstacle you can use to dodge behind, if you come up on a Bear while out in a clearing.

 * Don't get cocky and charge at a Bear.
 They have far more advantages than you do!

 * Don't throw food at a Bear, as a distraction.
 They will only associate you as a food source and come after more.
 The only exception is a Deer Hunter.
 By all means, if you cannot defend your kill give it up!

-* If you wet your pants out of fear, watch out!
+* Wetting your pants out of fear could be your undoing!
 A Bear will take that as a sign of aggression, as if you are marking its territory.